Retargeting, also known as remarketing, is a form of online advertising that helps businesses avoid bounced traffic after they leave their website.

 Types of Retargeting Marketing and Advertising Initiatives

-1. Pixel-Based Retargeting: This is the most common type of retargeting.
-It works by placing a small, unobtrusive piece of code on your website (this is sometimes referred to as a pixel).
+- Pixel-Based Retargeting: This is the most common type of retargeting.
+It works by placing a small, unobtrusive piece of code on your website (sometimes called a pixel).
 The pixel is unnoticeable to your site visitors and won’t affect your site’s performance.

 Features and Benefits of Retargeting